archercreat/vdk/README.md

 This project was written after I played with a few vulnerable drivers and was highly inspired by [msrexec](https://back.engineering/22/03/2021/) and [vdm](https://back.engineering/01/11/2020/) projects.
 I suggest you to read them first to understand what's going on.

-Treat this project as a rewritten and combined version of those two.
+Treat this project as a rewritten and improved version of those two.

 There are 2 vulnerable drivers that you can use this library with but it should be easy to extend to use with any vulnerable driver.
 The corresponding code is in `example/src/llaccess.hpp` for `CorsairLLAccess64.sys` and `example/src/speedfan.hpp` for `Speedfan.sys`.
 The example project shows every part of this library and uses speedfan driver to spawn shell with system privileges.